maestre3d/alexandria/docs/GO_CONTRIBUTION.md

 ## 3rd-Party Packages
 The following specified packages **must** be used for every new service written.
+- Alexandria-OSS Core - Main core for our services
 - Gorilla Mux - HTTP Mux/Router
 - Go Redis - Redis client
 - Google UUID - UUID lib